marcoverpas/Italy-SFC-Model/README.md

 Since we are conducting an in-sample simulation, we use a static prediction approach.
 This means that historical values for the lagged endogenous variables are utilised in the solutions of subsequent periods.

-We can plot the observed series against the simulated one for each variable.
-The figure below shows selected variables over the period 1998-2021.
+We can now plot the observed series against the simulated one for each variable.

 ```R
 #Define layout